Warren Skaaren

-Warren Skaaren (March 9, 1946 - December 28, 1990) was an American screenwriter and film producer.
+Warren Skaaren (March 9, 1946 – December 28, 1990) was an American screenwriter and film producer.

 Career

 Skaaren was appointed by Governor Preston Smith as executive director of the newly formed Texas Film Commission on December 9, 1970.
-His first success was getting the film The Getaway shot in Texas.
-Nearly 40 more feature films were shot in Texas while Skaaren headed the Film Commission.
-He was a driving force behind the distribution of The Texas Chain Saw Massacre, a film in which he took a personal financial stake.
+His first success was getting the film The Getaway (1972) shot in Texas.
+Skaaren later formed FPS Inc., a television and film productions services company in Dallas.
+The company handled location shooting for the television series Dallas and worked on the film Tender Mercies (1983).
+Meanwhile, he was pivotal behind the distribution of The Texas Chain Saw Massacre (1974), to which he claimed credit for crafting the film's title.
 The success of the film enabled Skaaren to leave the Film Commission and begin his career in the film industry.